 Or take Christian leaders—whether pastors or parents or deacons or teachers.
-God says, “Let them do this with joy and not with groaning” (Hebrews 13:17).
-He wants leaders to delight, to enjoy their work, to be happy in him, because, after all, at the heart of their ministry is leading others into joy in God—as Paul says in 2 Corinthians 1:24, “We work with you for your joy.”
+God says of their keeping watch over your souls, “Let them do this with joy and not with groaning” (Hebrews 13:17).
+He wants leaders to delight, to enjoy their work, to be happy in Him, because, after all, at the heart of their ministry is leading others into joy in God—as Paul says in 2 Corinthians 1:24, “We work with you for your joy.”

 Having the Desires of Our Hearts

-If it doesn't mean that we will get the sinful desires of our old hearts, then what does it mean that God will give us the desires of our hearts?
-God gives us a new set of desires when he gives us a new heart.
-It takes a new heart to delight in God, and that new heart increasingly desires the kind of things that God desires and makes sure to fulfill in the end.
-God remains our greatest treasure and greatest delight, and does so by fulfilling a host of good desires in the new heart.
+If verse 4 doesn't mean that we will get the sinful desires of our old hearts, then what does it mean that God will give us the desires of our hearts?
+God gives us a new set of desires when He gives us a new heart.
+It takes a new heart to delight in God, and that new heart increasingly desires the kind of things that God desires and promises to satisfy in the end.
+God remains our greatest treasure and greatest delight, and does so, in part, by fulfilling a host of good desires in our new heart.

 It’s Only a Matter of Time

-If you’re wrestling right now over some particular unfulfilled desire—a desire that sure seems like a good God-given desire, a desire from your new-born heart (so it seems), not a sinful one—remember this, and take heart: It’s only a matter of time until he fulfills every desire that comes from your new heart.
-No, he does not promise to fulfill the warped desires of the old heart, but he will soon —in this life or the next—make good on every desire that comes from your new born-again heart.
+If you’re wrestling right now over some particular unfulfilled desire—a desire that sure seems like a good God-given desire, a desire from your new-born heart (so it seems), not a sinful one—remember this, and take heart: It’s only a matter of time until He fulfills every desire that comes from your new heart.
+No, he does not promise to fulfill the warped desires of the old heart, but He will—in this life or the next—make good on every desire that comes from your new born-again heart.

 So delight yourself in God, and in particular in his Son, Jesus, who died for you and rose again to be your eternal and greatest delight.
-And as you posture your soul to delight in him, know that it’s only a matter of time until he fulfills all your other new-heart desires to deepen and enrich and expand your everlasting joy in him.
+As you position your soul to delight in him, know that it’s only a matter of time until He fulfills all your other new-heart desires to deepen and enrich and expand your everlasting joy in Him.

-1. What are other passages of Scripture that teach God commands our joy?
+What are other passages of Scripture that show God commanding our joy?